Soft Constraints on KMOC Formalism: Introduction

 The scattering process we consider is a $2\, \rightarrow\, 2$ scattering process in which two incoming charged particles with momenta $p_{1}, p_{2}$ and charges $Q_{1},\, Q_{2}$ scatter via electro-magnetic interactions as well as any other higher derivative interaction which is long range such that the KMOC formalism applies to this scattering.
-As the classical soft theorems are universal and independent of the details of the scattering, classical limit of the radiation kernel should generate the soft factors for \emph{any} perturbative amplitude involving charged particles in the external states and a photon.
+As the classical soft theorems are universal and independent of the details of the scattering, the low frequency classical radiative field obtained via KMOC formalism should generate the soft factors for \emph{any} perturbative amplitude involving charged particles in the external states and a photon.
+It is particularly remarkable how the classical field is controlled by \textit{single} photon emission amplitudes, while the classical field should be composed from many photon.
+In \cite{Cristofoli:2021jas}, it was shown such single photon emission amplitude parametrize the high photon occupation number as expected for a classical field.

 To each of the two massive particles we can associate certain classical observables defined as follows:\\ (1) Let $V^{\mu}_{\alpha_{1}\, \cdots\, \alpha_{i}}$ be the projection operator \eqref{eq:projector_general_s}, associated to particle $1$, that is